CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/gettingstarted.md

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the Lab.

-1. If a Welcome to Microsoft Azure popup window appears, click **Cancel** to skip the tour.
+1. If a Welcome to Microsoft Azure pop-up window appears, click **Cancel** to skip the tour.

     ![](../images/Azure-cancel-tour.png)